ErisianArchitect/rustnbt/README.md

 ### Reason

-I wrote this library because I needed a library that could serialize and deserialize NBT, and I didn't want to use someone else's library, so I wrote my own and then added some extra functionality as the cherry on top.<br>
+I needed a library that could serialize and deserialize NBT, and I didn't want to use someone else's library, so I wrote my own and then added some extra functionality as the cherry on top.<br>
 Although I wrote it for my own purposes, you are free to use it for your own.

 ## Before Use